Antenatal appointments: why they’re important

 Depending on how many weeks pregnant you are, your doctor or midwife might check or talk about your:

 - stage of pregnancy and work out when your baby is due

 - general health and medical history, including previous pregnancies and births

-- emotions, mood and mental health, and screen you for depression and anxiety
+- emotions, mood and mental health, and screen you for anxiety and depression

-- pap test history, and book you in for a pap test very early in pregnancy if you need it
+- cervical screening test history, and book you in for a screening test very early in pregnancy if you need it

 - blood pressure